From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Results

 \subsection{Performance on clinician-patient conversations}

-Table~\ref{tab:medical-general} shows the performance on our real-world clinician-patient conversation data.
+Table~\ref{tab:medical-general} shows the performance on our real-world clinician-patient conversational data.
 We first evaluate raw diarization performance using two widely used open-source SDs: Sortformer and Pyannote.
 Since Sortformer outperforms Pyannote, we adopt it as the SD component in our framework.
-Combining SD and ASR (SD+ASR) increased diarization errors, as the systems are trained independently, leading to potential mismatches, but integrating diarization and transcription is essential, as we are interested not only on who is speaking but also what is being said.
+Combining SD and ASR (SD+ASR) increased diarization errors, as the systems are trained independently, leading to potential mismatches, but integrating diarization and transcription is essential, as we are interested in not only on who is speaking but also what is being said.
 Compared with the baseline SD+ASR, our method substantially reduces DER, even surpassing the performance of the original SD system.
 Also, it is effective with both commercial LLM (e.g., GPT) and open-source alternative (e.g., Qwen).
+In contrast, when applied to the SD+ASR outputs, diarizationLM~\cite{wang2024diarizationlm}, a previously proposed method, exhibited a notable decrease in performance.
+One primarily reason is that diarizationLM merges consecutive segments assigned to the same speaker.
+For example, the conversation “{\ttfamily <spk1>} hello {\ttfamily <spk1>} how are you?” may be merged into “{\ttfamily <spk1>} hello, how are you?”.
+In the original conversation, the separation between the two {\ttfamily<spk1>} segments reflects the long pause, but diarizationLM causes this timing information to be lost, which can negatively impact DER by including long silences.
+This also illustrates the time-alignment issues that arise when processing the entire conversation directly.
+Furthermore, diarizationLM preserves all pseudo-speaker labels and does not employ identity detection to address speaker mis-splits.
 As a final benchmark, we compare these results against a commercial SD+ASR service (AWS~\footnote{\url{https://aws.amazon.com/transcribe/}}) and our method achieves markedly better results.